 General Dentist vs. Oral Surgeon

-While a general dentist handles preventive care, basic fillings, and simple extractions, an Oral and Maxillofacial Surgeon (OMS) is a surgical specialist.
+While a general dentist handles preventive care, basic fillings, and simple extractions, an Oral and Maxillofacial Surgeon (OMS) is a highly trained surgical specialist.
 When you receive an OMS referral, it means your dental issue requires advanced surgical expertise that falls outside the scope of routine dentistry.

 -